 Employees rely on tribal knowledge to get the job done

-In some companies, particularly within support functions, standardized processes do not exist.
-Employees rely mostly on tribal knowledge to get the work done, and every person has their way of doing things.
-Employees ignore best practices, and performance metrics are absent.
-Managing these functions can be extremely difficult.
-Waste, error, and rework abound.
+In some companies, particularly within their support functions, standardized processes do not exist.
+Employees rely heavily on tribal knowledge to get the work done, and employees have their own way of doing things.
+Best practices are ignored, and waste, error, and rework abound. performance metrics are absent. and these functions can be very difficult to manage.

 I spend all my time fixing someone else's errors

 Few people enjoy fixing their own mistakes, and almost no one enjoys checking and correcting the work of others.
 But alas, error and rework rates in many business functions are often very high.
 Employees resist standardized processes citing that they are professionals and need latitude to get the job done.
 In such cases, the introduction of best practices and objective performance metrics can help managers turn things around.

 New managers are often dismayed to hear that Standard Operating Procedures (SOPs) are inadequate or, in some cases, nonexistent.
 Both situations are bad but not nearly as troubling as when employees ignore published SOPs.
 In such cases, particularly in highly regulated environments, it is only a matter of time before "things go pear-shaped."